 Take Stock Of Your Retirement Budget:

 A great way to start planning for your nest egg is to first assess how much you will need in order to live comfortably.
 Do you want to maintain the kind of lifestyle you have now well after you retire?
 Or can you make small alterations here and there?
-Given that there will be no regular flow of income, you might want to not burn through your retirement corpus in a few years.
+Given that there will be no regular flow of income, you might not want to burn through your retirement corpus in a few years.
 In order to decide how much you should save for your retirement fund, calculate how much you would need to spend on a monthly or yearly basis in order to live comfortably.

 Overcome Your Current Financial Hurdles:

 You might already be saving up for your retirement fund, but if you’re planning to retire early, get started now by assessing your current financial liabilities and commitments.
 Monitor closely where your money is going.
 What returns are your investments giving you?
 What is the scale of debt on your hands?
 If you’re looking to end up with a nest egg that is enough to last you all thorough your silver years, focus on your financial flaws now and plan on how you can overcome them.
 Keep a lid on your debts and draw up a plan to pay them off as soon as you can.

 Additional Reading: Don’t Depend On Your Children During Your Retirement Years